 - pain near the groin, pelvis, or abdomen

 Cystinuria is asymptomatic (causing no symptoms) when there are no stones.
 However, the symptoms will recur each time stones form in the kidneys.
 The stones commonly return more than once.

 How Is Cystinuria Diagnosed?

-Cystinuria is usually diagnosed when someone experiences an episode of cysteine stones.
-A diagnosis is then made by testing the stones to see if they are made out of cysteine.
+Cystinuria is usually diagnosed when someone experiences an episode of cystine stones.
+A diagnosis is then made by testing the stones to see if they are made out of cystine.
 Additional diagnostic testing could include:

 24-Hour Urine Collection

-You will be asked to collect your urine in a cup over the course of an entire day.
+You will be asked to collect your urine in a container over the course of an entire day.
 The urine will then be sent to a laboratory for analysis.

 This is an X-ray examination of the kidneys, bladder, and urethra—to look for the presence of stones.
 This method uses a dye in the bloodstream to help see the stones.

 This is an imaging method that uses X-rays to create images of the structures inside the abdomen to look for stones inside the kidneys

 This is an examination of the urine in a laboratory.
 This may involve looking at the color and physical appearance of the urine, viewing the urine under a microscope, and conducting chemical tests to detect certain substances, like cystine.